takemobiteam/takemobi-test.github.io/docs/index.md

 {'id': '0ce0fb1d-a48b-49b5-9361-4477297d8a94', 'destination_id': '5016', 'transfer_way': 'departure', 'name': 'LAGANAS-KALAM', 'hotels': ['5016-194208', '5016-438487', '5016-438488', '5016-231664', '5016-466222', '5016-400419', '5016-432138', '5016-122142', '5016-183338', '5016-202842', '5016-194212', '5016-355229', '5016-15420', '5016-76715', '5016-15609', '5016-139864', '5016-139862', '5016-8107', '5016-136732', '5016-139863', '5016-356035', '5016-432320', '5016-194215', '5016-194216', '5016-356497', '5016-444382', '5016-354857', '5016-465879', '5016-125775', '5016-15638', '5016-154198', '5016-194219', '5016-15688', '5016-200473', '5016-194222', '5016-438790'], 'enabled': True}
 ```

+**Jamie: Where do we want to draw the line between what TUI sends us and our conceptual data types?
+For example: I don't
+think we use the term "transport station" anywhere in the product--it's kind of a TUI-only name.
+On the other hand, TUI sends us three different types of vehicle records, which are combined into a single Vehicle entity on our side.**

 ## Vehicles